Environmentally Sustainable Design

 Sustainable Design Assessment in the Planning Process (SDAPP)

 Environmentally Sustainable Design (ESD) and Water Sensitive Urban Design (WSUD) are essential design components for all types of development, regardless of scale.
+The City of Maroondah implements Sustainable Design Assessment in the Planning Process (SDAPP) to secure good sustainable design outcomes for all new development.

 Your application submission should include the required ESD reportESD Tool Assessment report and plans showing the ESD features